eidergarate/phase_field_qml/README.md

 # Usage

-Two models can be trained in this repositoty, an Xtreme Gradient Boosting model (XGBoost) and a Variational Quantum Algorithm (VQA).
+Two models can be trained in this repositoty, a Xtreme Gradient Boosting model (XGBoost) and a Variational Quantum Algorithm (VQA).

 To train the XGBoost just run,
 ```python